PennLINC/xcpEngine/docs/modules/index.rst

 Anatomical image processing
 ----------------------------

 Modules that process the analyte for anatomical data.
+Note that anatomical imaging processing using the `struct` module is *NOT* required unless desired, anatomic processing completed as part of fMRIPREP can be used instead.

  * :ref:`struc`: Omnibus module for volumetric anatomical preprocessing.
 Leverages ANTs to execute N4 bias field correction, SyN diffeomorphic registration, Atropos segmentation (prior-driven or